 +44 (0)1382 386424

-Mental health and illness
+Mental Health and Illness

 Jan is interested in transdiagnostic perspectives on mental health and illness.
 His research programme focuses on three core theses:

-2) Psychological phenomena are often best accounted for by dimensions since they are experienced to differing degrees by all people.
+- Psychological phenomena are often best accounted for by dimensions since they are experienced to differing degrees by all people.
 Sometimes it may be practical to link such dimensions to categories (e.g., to define diagnoses), but such categorisations need theoretical as well as empirical justification.

-3) Mental illnesses are an example of such categorisations and extremes on dimensions of psychological experience and distress play a particular role in their definition.
-Together with other criteria these extremes are used to identify symptom configurations that require targeted interventions.
-Distinguishing between categorical diagnoses of mental illness and dimensional constructs is important, since for example people living with mental illnesses can still experience differing degrees of well-being or quality of life (in line with the WHO definition of health).
+- 'Mental illnesses' are an example of such categorisations, identifying configurations of behaviour and experience that require targeted interventions.
+Distinguishing between categorical diagnoses of mental illness and dimensional constructs is important, since for example people living with mental illnesses can still experience differing degrees of psychological wellbeing or quality of life (in line with the WHO definition of health).

-Beyond his work in mental health Jan has a strong track record of applied evaluation research, which provides him with a unique perspective on evaluation design.
+Jan has a strong track record of applied evaluation research, which provides him with a unique perspective on evaluation design.
 In 2007, he was awarded a research fellowship to plan a repeated cross-sectional survey in North East Afghanistan to assess the effectiveness of aid projects at the Collaborative Research Center 700 at the Free University (Berlin, Germany).
 Over the 10 years of Jan working on this project, he has been in charge of the statistical analyses for this project and combination of traditional quantitative with extensive qualitative data from field work.
 Jan worked closely with project leads and colleagues from different social science backgrounds in Germany (Free University of Berlin; Jan Koehler) and Canada (University of Ottawa; Christoph Zürcher).
 The work of this multidisciplinary network has provided crucial insights into the relationships between international development cooperation, security, as well as state perception and was recognised by the wider development community.